Skip to content

 Style & Hikes

-I love the style of the TX4s with the green leather and red details which are causal enough for around town.
-There are several colour options options and different ones for the women’s version- La Sportiva TX4 EVO GTX.
-The Leather construction adds to the durability while a climbing lace system makes it look more aggressive than a hiking shoe.
+I love the style of the TX4s with the green leather and red details, which are casual enough for around town.
+There are several colour options and different ones for the women’s version- La Sportiva TX4 EVO GTX.
+The Leather construction adds to the durability, while a climbing lace system makes it look more aggressive than a hiking shoe.
 The laces allow you to adjust the tightness quickly due to the red loops.
-The ankle region is stiff with comfortable cushioning which helps make up for the lower cut.
-The tongue does not extend far up the ankle to allow your ankle to rotate more and is well padded to add to the all-round comfort.
+The ankle region is stiff with comfortable cushioning, which helps make up for the lower cut.
+The tongue does not extend far up the ankle to allow your ankle to rotate more, and is well-padded to add to the total comfort.
 I have used these shoes while trekking the Annapurna Circuit (Nepal), Dolomites Alta Via 4, hiking in the Canadian Rockies, Austria, Switzerland and Snowdonia Scrambles of North Face of Tryfan and Bristly Ridge.

 Climbing & Waterproofness

-The waterproofness has been amazing due to the Gore-Tex liner and the Leather dries relatively quickly.
-So even after a downpour or storm, the TX4s are ready to battle the next weather it faces.
-They have good breathability but do run slightly warm in hot conditions.
-I am a big fan of the climbing-style laces which give more customisation to get the right fit.
+The waterproofness has been amazing due to the Gore-Tex liner, and the Leather dries relatively quickly.
+So even after a downpour or storm, the TX4s are ready to battle the next weather they face.
+They have good breathability, but do run slightly warm in hot conditions.
+I am a big fan of the climbing-style laces, which give more customisation to get the right fit.
 I have only used the heel loop once when Trad Climbing, but it was easy to clip to the harness and light when climbing up the rock face.

 Comfort, Fit & Durability

 The La Sportiva TX4 are very comfy because of the wider toe box and the Ortholite Approach footbed to help absorb shocks.
 I have not had any blisters on 30km+ hikes or treks!
-The hiking comfort is the best I’ve experienced and I’ve only had minor rubbing in hot weather The EVA-injected midsole helps the stability and comfort which is noticed when descending or on rock.
+The hiking comfort is the best I’ve experienced, and I’ve only had minor rubbing in hot weather.
+The EVA-injected midsole helps the stability and comfort, which is noticed when descending or on rock.
 For the fit, I ordered half a size up as my natural size was a tight fit.
-After 4 years, the rubber sole has barely worn down because of the Vibram MegaGrip and the ankle cushioning has a small worn patch.
-The laces are great and offer great adjustment but I have had to replace one lace which snapped and the other is on its way out.
+After 4 years, the rubber sole has barely worn down because of the Vibram MegaGrip, and the ankle cushioning has a small worn patch.
+The laces offer great adjustment, but I have had to replace one snapped lace after much usage.
 The rubber band around the front is scuff-proof and offers great protection for the leather upper.

 Weight & Cost

 Unfortunately, this love story has a slight caveat when it comes to weight and cost.
 They are considered on the bulky side compared to other approach shoes and are not the slightest in weight either.
-In general, I focus on lightweight gear but this is an expectation because I barely notice them on my feet after a long day’s hike.
-The TX4s are stiff which means they don’t pack down very well which I noticed in Canada.
-Next, there’s the cost and they are expensive at over £150 for the La Sportiva TX4 GTX.
+In general, I focus on lightweight gear, but this is an expectation because I barely notice the TX4s on my feet after a long day’s hike.
+The TX4s are stiff, which means they don’t pack down very well, a fact I noticed backpacking in Canada.
+Next, there’s the cost, and they are expensive at over £180 for the La Sportiva TX4 GTX.
 There are cheaper approach shoes out there like the Scarpa Mojito and the La Sportiva Boulder to consider.
-The availability in the UK is limited compared to Scarpa for example but it is more available in Europe.
+The availability in the UK is limited compared to Scarpa, for example, but it is more available in Europe.

 La Sportiva TX4 GTX in Canada

-La Sportiva TX4 GTX & Scrapa on Panorama Ridge, Canada
+Panorama Ridge with the La Sportiva TX4 GTX & Scrapa

-• Gore-Tex: The TX4 have excellent waterproof performance in the heaviest of storms.
+• Gore-Tex Waterproofing: The TX4 have excellent waterproof performance in the heaviest of storms.

 • Climbing Zone: The Grip is amazing with top smearing ability and edges very well on foot holds.

-• Lace System: They offer great adjustability for climbing and carrying heavy gear.
+• Adjustable Lace System: They offer great adjustability for climbing and carrying heavy gear.

-• Durability: After years of hiking and trekking, they have barely worn down and have many more years.
+• Bombproof Durability: After years of hiking and trekking, they have barely worn down and have many more years of use left.
+The rugged construction handles scrapes with rocks easily.

-• Cost: At around £160, these are not cheap shoes but the quality of the materials used present the costs involved.
-It’s an investment but after 3 years of hard use, they have only some wear and tear so far.
+• Cost: At around £180, these are not cheap shoes compared to other hiking boots.
+However, the price is comparable to other approaches shoes on the market.
+The quality of the materials used justifies the costs involved.
+It’s an investment, but after 3 years of hard use, they have only some wear and tear so far.

 Kit Rating